ajmccredie/fudge-kitchen/README.md

 ### Newsletters
 Users sign up with an email address.
 Those who do not opt out of marketing will receive emails detailing flavours of the month and other new and exciting products.
-This process is managed by {XXX}, and site users who have not yet signed
+This process is managed by {XXX}, and site users who have not yet made a purchase can still create a login, which will sign them up to the newsletter.

 [Return to Top](#roos-fudge-kitchen)